-Location Definition Level of approval required Normal countryside Areas; which are close to vehicle access (i.e. less than 30 minutes walking time for any group member to the nearest road from which the group could be easily evacuated) and where the environment does not have any of the features of a 'demanding environment' listed below.
-Visits here require Head/EVC approval but do not require LEA approval Demanding environments Areas where there is significant risk to the group from one or more of the following factors; hazardous terrain (e.g. cliffs, very steep slopes etc.); remoteness (i.e. more than 30 minutes walking time from the nearest point from which the group could be easily evacuated); difficult escape (i.e. places where the group could be trapped and/or where they would need specialist help to escape); exposure to severe weather (i.e. open to the weather and no easily accessible shelter within 30 minutes walking time for any of the group); open areas without clear paths where technical navigation skills are required in poor visibility: open areas without clear boundaries where the group might stray into hazardous or remote terrain in poor visibility; fast flowing water, deep water, or water with strong currents (including tidal flow) where: the group will be close to the water and there is a significant risk of someone falling in; or the group will be entering the water.
-Visits here do require LA approval in addition to Head/EVC approval
+Location Definition Level of approval required Normal Areas; Visits here require countryside which are close to vehicle access (i.e. less than 30 minutes walking time for any group Head/EVC approval • member to the nearest road from which the group could be easily evacuated) and but do not require where the environment does not have any of the features of a 'demanding environment' LEA approval listed below.
+Areas where there is significant risk to the group from one or more of the following factors; Visits here do require Demanding hazardous terrain (e.g. cliffs, very steep slopes etc.); LA approval in environments • remoteness (i.e. more than 30 minutes walking time from the nearest point from which the addition to Head/EVC group could be easily evacuated); approval • difficult escape (i.e. places where the group could be trapped and/or where they would need specialist help to escape); • exposure to severe weather (i.e. open to the weather and no easily accessible shelter within 30 minutes walking time for any of the group); open areas without clear paths where technical navigation skills are required in poor visibility: open areas without clear boundaries where the group might stray into hazardous or remote terrain in poor visibility; • fast flowing water, deep water, or water with strong currents (including tidal flow) where: the group will be close to the water and there is a significant risk of someone falling in; or the group will be entering the water.